 Thus, state agencies, such as the Department of State Lands, the Department of Fish and Wildlife, the Oregon Parks and Recreation Department, and the Department of Land Conservation and Development, need clear policies and standards for reviewing and approving the routing, installation, maintenance, and decommissioning of utilities on the seafloor of Oregon and adjacent federal waters as well as a coordinated permitting process between state agencies, local and tribal governments.

-2.3 Stakeholders Involvement

-Identify all stakeholders involved and their roles: international, federal, and state agencies, local and tribal governments, non-government and private companies, cable operators/ telecommunication providers, industry groups, fishermen, consultants (relevant experts), educational/research institutes, and communities.

-[This Section should be discussed with the WG members if we want to highlight everything here or separate coordination and roles partially in the Policies Section and Communication and Cooperative mechanism Section]

 Policies, Jurisdictions, and Resource Inventory

 The following policies and implementation requirements are mandatory.
 Decisions of state agencies with respect to approvals of permits, licenses, leases or other authorizations to construct, operate, maintain, or decommission any utilities on the seafloor in Oregon’s territorial waters and/or connected from the seafloor to the ocean shore must comply with the requirements mandated in the Territorial Sea Plan.
 Once NOAA/OCRM approves the incorporation of the enforceable policies of the Territorial Sea Plan into the Oregon Coastal Management Program, they are applicable to those federal actions that affect Oregon’s coastal zone and are subject to the federal consistency requirements of the federal Coastal Zone Management Act.